Namratha-nair/CTF/OverTheWire/Bandit/Bandit24/README.md

 for i in {0000..9999};                                                        #generate 0000 to 9999, each digit in each iteration
     do
-        echo "UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ" $i >> combinations.txt        #append the generated passcode with bandit24 password and redirect it to the file combinations.txt done
+        echo "UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ" $i >> combinations.txt        #append the generated passcode with bandit24 password and redirect it to the file combinations.txt in each iteration done

 bandit24@bandit:/tmp/dirbandit24$ chmod +x basefile.sh                 #provide execute permission for basefile.sh